GPUOpen-Tools/isa_spec_manager/documentation/api_tutorial.md

 This tutorial demonstrates how to use the `IsaDecoder` API to decode AMD GPU assembly provided in either binary or textual (disassembly) format.

+In addition to this tutorial, make sure to check out the API usage examples in the [examples subfolder](https://github.com/GPUOpen-Tools/isa_spec_manager/tree/main/source/examples) of this repository.

 ## Getting started with `IsaDecoder` API
 The API allows you to decode either a single instruction or a whole shader/kernel.